 Focus on The Good

 Depression and negativity are such common emotions and can lead to feeling resentment toward God and the people around you.
 Instead of focusing on misfortune and emptiness, try to concentrate on the good.
 Your happiness is tied to your good deeds and guidance from God.
-Make a list of all the blessing in your life.
+Make a list of all the blessings in your life.
 Then, you can begin to spread appreciation where it belongs; to God first, and to anyone who has had a part in each point on your list.
 As the famous saying goes, a thankful heart is a happy heart.
 God tells us of the benefit of gratefulness,

 ”Be grateful and I will give you more.”
 [Noble Quran 14:7]